Materials-Consortia/OPTIMADE/optimade.rst

   - **prev**: the previous page of data. :field-val:`null` or omitted when the current response is the first page of data.
   - **last**: the last page of data.
   - **first**: the first page of data.

+  Finally, the :field:`links` field MAY also include the following links object:

+  - **self**: a links object giving the URL from which the response was obtained.

 - **included**: a list of `JSON:API resource objects <http://jsonapi.org/format/1.1/#document-resource-objects>`__ related to the primary data contained in :field:`data`.
   Responses that contain related resources under :field:`included` are known as `compound documents <https://jsonapi.org/format/1.1/#document-compound-documents>`__ in the JSON:API.